k-samuel/faceted-search/README.md

 ## Example

-Create faceted index using console and crontab
+Create faceted index using console and Crontab
 ```php
 <?php
 use KSamuel\FacetedSearch\Index;